Kingly-elpies/KinglyKelpies/README.md

 </p>

 # Spoilers
-This section contains **full** Spoilers for the games twist and explanation of the bug
+This section contains **full** Spoilers for the game's twist and explanation of the bug
 <details>
     <summary>Click here to expand</summary>